Need to talk? Call 1800 882 436.

 Can I still breastfeed if I have hepatitis C?

-If you are concerned that hepatitis C could be affecting your pregnancy or newborn baby, you can contact any of the following organisations for help:
+If you are concerned that hepatitis C could affect your pregnancy or newborn baby, you can contact any of the following organisations for help:

 Learn more here about the development and quality assurance of healthdirect content.